bagder/log/README.md

 - I did an internal presentation about libcurl and [tiny-curl](https://curl.se/tiny/) for wolfSSL colleagues.

-- We celebrated `curl.se` (the domain) having been in used for a year now.
+- We celebrated `curl.se` (the domain) having been in use for a year now.
 Wohoo!

 - I started looking at using nghttpx as a proxy for some first HTTP/3 tests in